murraygm/Chrome-Medium-Stats-Grabber/README.md

 # Chrome-Medium-Stats-Grabber

+Update - 2021/08/23
+* fixed another similar scraping bug (caused by Medium CSS update) that was stopping extension from creating dataset

 Update - 2019/03/08
 * fixed similar scraping bug (caused by Medium CSS update) that was stopping extension from creating dataset